fardin-sojon/JS-DOM-assignment5-emergency-hotline/readme.md

 - Event Bubbling - jokhon kono element a event ghote(jamon: click), tokhon fast a oi element a event ghote. event ta parent thaka document porjonto chole, event ti bubble kora opor a utha.
 4. What is **Event Delegation** in JavaScript?
 Why is it useful? <br>
 Answer:
-- Event Delegation - enent delegation hossa akta technique, amra parent elememt a akti eventListener bosai, tarpor event bubbing use kora parent er child element a event handle korta pari.
+- Event Delegation - event delegation hossa akta technique, amra parent elememt a akti eventListener bosai, tarpor event bubbing use kora parent er child element a event handle korta pari.
 5. What is the difference between **preventDefault() and stopPropagation()** methods? <br>
 Answer:
 - preventDefault() - default action of an element, Example: from subminting stops link opening